 \subsection{Generalities on comodules}

-In this section, let $(C,\Delta,\epsilon)$ be a coalgebra over a commutative ring $k$.
-It is easy to formulate the base change adjunction of comodules: \begin{prop} Let $k'$ be a $k$-algebra. \begin{enumerate} {(\arabic{enumi})} \item The $k'$-module $C\otimes k'$ is a coalgebra over $k'$ for $k'$-module homomorphisms induced from the composite arrows
+In this section, let $C$ be a coalgebra over a commutative ring $k$.
+It is easy to formulate the base change adjunction of comodules.
+Namely, for a $k$-algebra $k'$, the forgetful functor and the base change give rise to the natural bijection